evgenyneu/evgenii.com/files/2016/09/carl_in_orbit/index.md

       earthAngularVelocityMetersPerSecond: 1.990986 *  Math.pow(10, -7),
       massOfTheSunKg: 1.98855 * Math.pow(10, 30),
       habitableZoneInnerEdgeMultiplier: 0.84, // The distance in AUs of the inner edge of the habitable zone
-      habitableZoneOuterEdgeMultiplier: 1.7   // The distance in AUs of the outer edge of the habitable zone };
+      habitableZoneOuterEdgeMultiplier: 1.7,   // The distance in AUs of the outer edge of the habitable zone

-    // The length of one AU (Earth-Sun distance) in pixels. var pixelsInOneEarthSunDistance = 150;
+      pixelsInOneEarthSunDistance: 150, // The length of one AU (Earth-Sun distance) in pixels.

+      // The number of calculations of orbital path done in one 16 millisecond frame.
+      // The higher the number, the more precise are the calculations and the slower the simulation.
+      numberOfCalculationsPerFrame: 1000
+    };

     // A factor by which we scale the distance between the Sun and the Earth
-    // in order to show it on screen var scaleFactor = constants.earthSunDistanceMeters / pixelsInOneEarthSunDistance;
+    // in order to show it on screen constants.scaleFactor = constants.earthSunDistanceMeters / constants.pixelsInOneEarthSunDistance;

-    // The number of calculations of orbital path done in one 16 millisecond frame.
-    // The higher the number, the more precise are the calculations and the slower the simulation. var numberOfCalculationsPerFrame = 1000;

-    // The length of the time increment, in seconds. var deltaT = 3600 * 24 / numberOfCalculationsPerFrame;
+    // The length of the time increment, in seconds. constants.deltaT = 3600 * 24 / constants.numberOfCalculationsPerFrame

     // Initial condition of the model
     var initialConditions = {